BCDA-APS/gestalt/docs/reference/templates/read-write.md

 * a Text label for appending units onto the readback

 Each of the elements are disabled by default and enabled by providing a value for their text (for labels) or pv (for input/output fields).
-Enabled elements are displayed in a horizontal row in the order shown above.
+By default, enabled elements are displayed in a horizontal row in the order shown above.
+The attribute "read-first" will move the readback and units label before the input fields, but still after the description.

 * **Attributes**